dstackai/dstack/docs/docs/tasks.md

 </div>

+!!! info "Docker image"
-If you don't specify your Docker image, `dstack` uses the [base](https://hub.docker.com/r/dstackai/base/tags) image (pre-configured with Python, Conda, and essential CUDA drivers).
+    If you don't specify your Docker image, `dstack` uses the [base](https://hub.docker.com/r/dstackai/base/tags) image pre-configured with Python, Conda, and essential CUDA drivers.

 !!! info "Distributed tasks"
     By default, tasks run on a single instance.
 However, you can specify the [number of nodes](reference/dstack.yml/task.md#distributed-tasks).
-    In this case, the task will run a cluster of instances.
+    In this case, the task will run on a cluster of instances.

 !!! info "Reference"
     See [.dstack.yml](reference/dstack.yml/task.md) for all the options supported by